simkim/tcpdam/README.md

 will setup a listening tcp server, when something connect it is parked in a waiting list

-    killall -HUP tcpdam
+    killall -USR1 tcpdam

-will lookup REMOTE-HOST then establish and proxy connection to it.
+will lookup REMOTE-HOST once, and open the dam : the parked and new connections are proxified to REMOTE-HOST.

+    killall -USR2 tcpdam

+will re-close the dam and start to park new connections,

 ## TODO